skullzarmy/unfucker/README.md

 Unfucker is a Python utility for repairing corrupted or malformed text files.
 It currently supports JSON, XML, and TXT formats.
 It provides functionalities to automatically fix syntax errors, missing attributes, or encoding issues in these files.

+If you are looking to do a lot of unfucking, you may be interested in the [**Unfucker API**](https://github.com/skullzarmy/unfucker-api)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.